Amateur Radio Emergency Communications: Civil Defence

 AREC maintain ties to local New Zealand Civil Defence and Emergency Management groups at local government levels and liaises with the Ministry of Civil Defence and Emergency Management, which is a part of the Department of the Prime Minister and Cabinet (New Zealand).
 A National Communications Plan administered by AREC prescribes callsigns, frequencies and Net Control stations in such a way that the AREC should be able to establish communications with any region of New Zealand required in a case of serious emergency, assuming that local AREC sections are active and able to stand up their equipment.
-National knowledge of the comms plan also allows for neighbouring less-affected regions to provide overlapping assistance and/or relay over HF, VHF or UHF frequencies as required.
+National knowledge of the comms plan also allows for neighboring less-affected regions to provide overlapping assistance and/or relay over HF, VHF or UHF frequencies as required.

 Other

-AREC Sections in individual areas may provide all manner of other communications and CIMS expertise - Firefighting is one example of where skilled communicators and high-flexibility radio communications systems come in handy.
+AREC sections in various regions may provide additional communications and CIMS-related support.
+This includes applications such as firefighting, where specialized communication skills and adaptable radio systems can be utilized.

 Specialist Equipment

-Amateur Radio Operators are widely renowned for innovation in communication circles.
-AREC capitalises on this innovation - privately designed and built equipment features heavily in what have become tried-and-true communications solutions.
+Amateur Radio Operators are known for innovation in communication circles.
+AREC capitalizes on this innovation - privately designed and built equipment features heavily in what have become established communications solutions.